MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 Peaks: Tall peaks indicate SNPs with low p-values, suggesting significant associations.

 Threshold Line: The horizontal line represents the significance threshold set by the user (e.g., ( p < 0.000000005 )).
-Due to multiple testing increasing the probability of false positives idscoveries, the significance threshold is generally adjusted using a multiple comparison p-value adjustment method, such as Bonferonni's.
+Due to multiple testing increasing the probability of false positives idscoveries, the significance threshold is generally adjusted using a multiple comparison p-value adjustment methods, such as Bonferonni's.
 SNPs above this significant threshold line are considered significant.

 #### 8.3.
 Linking significant loci to candidate genes (bonus)